WordPress and Blogging Glossary

-Besides Visual Editor, Text Editor in WordPress allows you to insert a plain text which lacks any extra formatting.
-This is mostly useful when working with code such as HTML or PHP where you really want a clear text in front of you.
+Besides Visual Editor, Text Editor in WordPress allows you to insert plain text which lacks any extra formatting.
+This is most useful when working with code such as HTML or PHP where you really want the clear text in front of you.
 If you type text in Text Editor, you will have to add formatting on your own, i.e. write HTML tags to make text italic or bold, insert tags to make a list, etc. and you will see the result only when previewing or publishing your work.

-It is highly recommended to use Text Editor when editing WordPress files and when using codes you want to work after you published a page.
+It is highly recommended to use Text Editor when editing WordPress files and when using codes you want to work on after you published a page.

-A collection of files which work together in order to display a website in WordPress.
+A collection of files that work together in order to display a website in WordPress.
 Every file in a theme has its own purpose and is in charge of some part of your site.
 While changing the way your site looks and feels, a theme doesn’t change core WP files which are essential for it to work.
-Those files which make one theme usually consist of PHP and HTML code, WordPress templates and conditional tags and also plenty of CSS to make your site look good.
+Those files which make one theme usually consist of PHP and HTML code, WordPress templates and conditional tags, and also plenty of CSS to make your site look good.

-There are tons of different themes out there for you to install – many free yet many premium which you may want to buy if designing a website in WordPress is not something you know how to do by yourself.
+There are tons of different themes out there for you to install – many free yet many premium themes which you may want to buy if designing a website in WordPress is not something you know how to do by yourself.

-A very small description or summary; mostly describes a picture which is reduced in size and quality.
+A very small description or summary; mostly describes a picture that is reduced in size and quality.
 Thumbnail is used as a representation of your content so it has to be relatively small so you can fit many thumbnails on one page, yet big enough to get attention from a visitor.

-Time To First Byte (TTFB) is a measurement tool which can tell you how fast your site is.
-Once you hit a request for presenting a specific page, it is measured how long it takes from that moment to the moment of first byte is received by a browser.
+Time To First Byte (TTFB) is a measurement tool that can tell you how fast your site is.
+Once you hit a request for presenting a specific page, it is measured how long it takes from that moment to the moment of the first byte is received by a browser.
 Of course, the faster it is the faster your site loads for a visitor which is important for general use and for SEO as well.

 Authentication in WordPress is used to check users who are trying to login to your site.
 Usually, a username and password are required, but many admins decide to provide that one extra step which makes the site more secure.
 Sometimes, a simple captcha will suffice but when you want maximum protection, you will go for two-step Authentication.

-This method includes username and password, but it adds another verification method; for example, after successful first step login, the system would send you another code via email or SMS in order to guarantee extra security.
+This method includes username and password, but it adds another verification method; for example, after a successful first step login, the system would send you another code via email or SMS in order to guarantee extra security.